Xunnamius/unified-utils/packages/remark-lint-list-item-style/README.md

 <p align="center" width="100%">
 <!-- symbiote-template-region-end -->

-remark-lint rule to warn when list items violate a given style
+A remark-lint rule to warn when list items violate a given style

 <!-- symbiote-template-region-start 2 -->

 </p>

 <hr />